 Bake in the oven for 30-35 minutes or until the cheese is bubbling and golden.

 Serve with a good French baguette and a chilled white such as a Riesling from Alsace.
+If you can't find chestnuts, replace with fresh mushrooms that have been dry fried separately until they lose their juices (so beautifully concentrated in flavour).

 I've added smoked paprika but if you prefer, add 100g of pre-fried lardons or bacon bits.